lucas-walter/4BBot/readme.md

-# 3BBot
+# 4BBot [BETA]

-3BBot is a Discord Bot that was created for serving the 3BHIF Discord Server.
+4BBot is a Discord Bot that was created for serving the 4BHIF Discord Server.
 Here it is open-sourced.
 Feel free to PR Features or create issues, I will see them.

+4BBot was created based off of 3BBot.
+Its code can be downloaded from [this release](https://github.com/lucas-walter/4BBot/releases/tag/3bbot-final).

 ## Running the Bot
 To run the bot you will need the following: